The Argument For A Freer Canon

 The necessity of a "missing link" between Snake Eater and Metal Gear was simply a marketing strategy with no basis on the plots of Snake Eater or even the paragraph-long script for the original Metal Gear.
 Snake Eater's ending should be enough to give a good idea of why Big Boss essentially tried to take on the world.
 Metal Gear doesn't really explain why Big Boss was Outer Heaven's leader but it's sequel Metal Gear 2: Solid Snake gave us a speech by Big Boss justifying his mad views.
 Even if these were not enough, with the release of Metal Gear Solid 4: Guns of the Patriots came a full explanation of what happened between 1964 and 1995.
 Even then, it's revelation of Outer Heaven being a challenge to the Patriot establishment in Guns of the Patriots was pretty fucking obvious as it was.

-So while Portable Ops and Peace Walker failed in it's mission to be a "missing link," there was never a damn missing link in the first place, let alone two!
+So while Portable Ops and Peace Walker failed in their mission to be a "missing link," there was never a damn missing link in the first place, let alone two!
 Alas, we got them and now we must deal with what we got and we can expect similar marketing strategies in future prequels.
 Economically, making additional games in the successful Metal Gear series makes sense, but for the canon overall?
 The only claim that can be made at this point is that a new prequel could fix all of the questions which Peace Walker has ultimately brought out.
 Of course, that doesn't mean this new sequel won't do the same thing Peace Walker did and create new issues.
 Thus, we have the Metal Gear Sequel Cycle.

 The cycle won't last though.
 Not particularly because it might be modified for sequels in general, but probably because eventually nobody is going to give a shit by then.
 Since Snake Eater, every new Metal Gear title that is announced polarizes the fanbase.
 Sure, there are those who for some odd reason want to know what happened in certain parts of the canon timeline, but most do not.
 This makes sense though.
 How many fans of Watchmen beg Alan Moore into continuing the series?
 How many times do you hear people wishing for a Blade Runner 2?
 Did we really need the fucking prequel trilogy for Star Wars?
 Especially with a conclusive ending as seen in Guns of the Patriots, any unanswered questions that are left such as what happens with the destruction of the Patriots is seen as trite.
 Just like how Peace Walker was unnecessary, Metal Gear Solid: Yet Another Big Boss Prequel will be as well, despite Peace Walker pretty much moaning for a sequel made.
 The "missing links" are about as missing as you want it to be.
 The "twenty-year gap" between Peace Walker and Metal Gear is actually smaller than you think.
 Fans can discuss that which has not been explained—and they do—just as they did with all of the unanswered questions from Sons of Liberty.